 - Demonstrate a high degree of availability and accessibility to resident students, particularly during evenings and weekends.

-- Take meals in the dining facilities often to maintain visibility, approachability, and opportunities for interaction with students as well to help monitor food service quality.
+- Take meals in the dining facilities to maintain visibility, approachability, and opportunities for interaction with students as well as a way to help monitor food service quality.

-- Shares responsibility with other Resident Directors for weekly on-call coverage of all on campus residential communities.
-The RD on-call will carry the on-call cell phone for the week and answer calls at all times.
-The RD on-call will conduct one round of all residential areas (sometime between the hours of 9pm and midnight) on both Friday and Saturday night.
-During rounds RD will make face to face contact with RA on-call of each building to check in.
+- Shares responsibility with other Resident Directors for weekly on-call coverage of the residential community.
+The RD on-call will carry the on-call cell phone for the week and answer it at all times.
+The RD on-call will conduct one round of all residential areas (sometime between the hours of 9pm and midnight) on Friday and Saturday night.
+During rounds RD will make contact with RA on-call to check in.

 - Oversee hall program efforts to ensure educational, cultural, social, and recreational opportunities for all residents: ensure ongoing advising, training, and support of student staff and hall leaders in the planning, implementation, and evaluation of hall programming.

 - Develop a responsible community in which ownership of the facilities is encouraged among residents, where vandalism, theft, and other forms of physical destruction are discouraged.